 Hello.
 I work in a rented lab space under Dr Evil's volcano, where I build robots and restore pieces of vintage tech assisted by my faithful minions.

 Gizmodo made a funny piece about me that explains it better:

 Meet the relentless engineer that brings vintage computers back from the dead

-My very well equipped basement lab, which was originally dedicated to serious startup work, is now put to good use for the R2-D2 build and vintage computers and test equipment restorations.
+My well equipped basement lab, which was originally dedicated to serious startup development work, is now put to fun use for R2-D2 building, test equipment, and vintage computers restorations.
 Which is an outlet for my engineering passion, since they don't let me turn the knobs in the lab at work anymore.
-Under the pseudonym CuriousMarc, I record and publish these wacky enginerding adventures on YouTube.
+Under the pseudonym CuriousMarc, I make videos of these enginerding adventures on YouTube.